2021

 When to Submit a Model Release

-If the picture is not “portrait-style” (showing one or a few people posing for the camera) and the model is not identifiable, or if it was taken in a public space (such as at an event or at court), then a model release is NOT required.
-The Athenaeum staff may review your photographs and decide a Model release form is required.
+If the picture is not “portrait-style” (portrait style means the photo shows one or a few people posing for the camera) and the person in the photo is not easily identifiable, or if it was taken in a public space (such as at an event or at court), then a model release is NOT required. /The Athenaeum staff may review your photographs and decide a Model release form is required.
 If so, we will contact you before publishing your page.

 Fill out the form with the same information as the Photography Release of Use form, and submit it on the Exhibitor Release page.